Understand the Risk vs. Reward Ratio You Should Apply to Effectively Manage Your Trades.

 2. Preserves your Capital

-If this is an apparent bull season, you can be more relaxed about risk/reward ratio and position sizes, and if you are confident, you can adopt a somewhat aggressive style of trading.
+If this is an apparent bull season, you can be more relaxed about risk/reward ratio and position sizes, and if you are confident, you can adopt a somewhat aggressive trading style.

 If the overall trend is bearish, then you shouldn’t be looking for trade opportunities.
 It would help if you let them appear.